 My first conclusion?
 Things like meditation, mindful eating, journaling, physical activity and paying attention to what, how much and when you eat all play a role in your health.
 Not anything new or earth shattering, I know, but a valid point to make anyway.

-My second conclusion is that restrictive diets, intense meditation and journaling plans, and inflexible workout routines all have one thing in common: They make you think you’re “bad” at them.
+My second conclusion is that restrictive diets, tracking calories, keeping food diaries, intense meditation, and inflexible workout routines all have one thing in common: They make you think you’re “bad” at them.
+Oh, and they don’t work long term.

 And when you’ve drawn both of these conclusions, you begin to feel hopeless about achieving the health you’re looking for.